AkhilManoj03/practice-devops/product/README.md

 ## Migration from Separate Services

-This combined service maintains full API compatibility with the original separate services, so existing clients can continue to use the same endpoints without any changes.
+This product service maintains full API compatibility with the original separate services, so existing clients can continue to use the same endpoints without any changes.
 The primary difference is that the `POST /api/origamis/{origami_id}/vote` endpoint now requires a valid JWT Bearer token for authentication.